CartoDB/cartodb/doc/API.md

 #### Image.center(_latLng_)

 Sets the center of the map.
-Must be used with the option `override_bbox: true`.

 ##### Arguments